 It is wise to give the H1 tag to the post title and then subsequent tags in order of decreasing priority , like you can see we have implemented on Techlunatic.

 Use the “strong” tag to specify importance of a particular phrase if you want to highlight it.
-Just make sure you do it in a classy way and your article should not end up looking like a Christmas tree with so many customizations.
+Just make sure you do it in a classy way and that your article does not end up looking like a Christmas tree with tons of customizations.

-So you content management system allows you to use keywords does not mean you should stuff keywords and wait for the traffic to build up!
 As a recommended moderation, never make use of a single word more than twice, and target natural long trail keywords like a normal human would search for.
-Unlike single word keywords like “SEO” go for user friendly tags like “SEO tips for advanced users”.
-It feels natural and trust me, it draws massive traffic in later stages of blog development.
+Unlike single word keywords like “SEO” go for user-friendly tags like “SEO tips for advanced users”.
+It feels natural and trusts me, it draws massive traffic in later stages of blog development.

-Downside – people think they have over come this glitch and can ‘fool’ the search engines by following the 4% density rule but the search engines are smarter than that!
-There are a lot of metrics that determine a page relavancy and keyword density will certainly not yield staggering results if that is your only onpage SEO plan.
-Infact there are a host of misconceptions people bear about SEO which I have compiled in the post SEO Myths and Mistakes
+Downside: People think they have overcome this glitch and can ‘fool’ the search engines by following the 4% density rule but the search engines are smarter than that!
+There are a lot of metrics that determine page relevancy and keyword density will certainly not yield staggering results if that is your only on-page SEO plan.
+In fact, there are a host of misconceptions people bear about SEO which I have compiled in the post SEO Myths and Mistakes.

-Always make sure you end the article in a way the user leaves not only a contended person for his query but implant a curiosity in his mind about other things to come on the site.
-This will make people be regular visitors at your site. (not to mention your future articles must deserve the attention you are tempting the reader for) Just viral blog marketing is not enough if you don’t use the traffic and link influx properly.
+Always make sure you end the article in a way that the user leaves curious and content.
+This will make the user a regular visitors to your site.
+Just a viral blog marketing technique is not enough if you don’t use the traffic and link influx properly.

-Downside - Don’t appear desperate for comments and shares in your ‘call to action’, that will kill your brand credibility.
-Ask for feedback subtly, if the post deserves it then people will comment voluntarily.
+Downside: Don’t appear desperate for comments and shares in your ‘call to action’.
+It will kill your brand credibility.
+Ask for feedback subtly.
+If the post deserves it, people will comment voluntarily.